Why Rote Memory Doesn’t Help You Learn

 Rote memory allows for the memorization of base information, but it doesn't put that information into any sort of context.
 The lack of context for complex subjects means that the student has not learned anything about what they are studying.
 When using rote memory alone, a student may be able to pass a high school trigonometry class by memorizing how to operate tangents, but fail a university trigonometry class because they have no comprehension of how the operation functions.

 Likewise, young adults are finding it difficult to function in the working world because they are relying so much on rote memory.
-An employee might be able to memorize a list of features of a product, but be unable to sell it effectively because they are not putting those features into a context that can be easily explained as benefits to the consumer.
+An employee might be able to memorize a list of features of a product, but be unable to sell it effectively because they are not putting those features into a context that can be easily explained translated into benefits for the consumer.

 Disadvantages Of Rote Learning